Su Shi

-Su Shi is widely regarded as one of the most accomplished figures in classical Chinese literature, having produced some of the most well-known poems, lyrics, prose, and essays.
-Su Shi was famed as an essayist, and his prose writings lucidly contribute to the understanding of topics such as 11th-century Chinese travel literature or detailed information on the contemporary Chinese iron industry.
-His poetry has a long history of popularity and influence in China, Japan, and other areas in the near vicinity and is well known in the English-speaking parts of the world through the translations by Arthur Waley, among others.
-In terms of the arts, Su Shi has some claim to being "the pre-eminent personality of the eleventh century."
-Among the topics he wrote on was cuisine, where he is considered to have had a profound influence.
+Su is widely regarded as one of the most accomplished figures in classical Chinese literature, leaving behind him a prolific collection of poems, lyrics, prose, and essays.
+His poetry had enduring popularity and influence in China and other areas in the near vicinity such as Japan, and is well known in some English-speaking countries through translations by Stephen Owen, Burton Watson, and Arthur Waley, among others.
+In arts, Su was described by Murck as "the preeminent personality of the eleventh century."
+His prose writings contributed to the understanding of topics including 11th-century China's travel literature and iron industry.
+His writing frequently touched upon the topic of cuisine, where he is considered to have had a profound influence.
 Dongpo pork, a prominent dish in Hangzhou cuisine, is named in his honor.